Anurag96/ReactTraining2023/README.md

 - npm i -g json-server
 - From terminal go to location of JSON file & run below commands
 - json-server --watch db2.json --port 6700

+# Redux
+1. View
+2. Action
+3. Store
+4. Reducer
+- npm i react-redux
+- npm i redux
+- npm i @reduxjs/toolkit

+View is the UI, from where user will perform action, then perform Action is dipatcher by Reducer.
+Store is one place where all Reducer are collected.